Veterinary Technology – Wildlife Rehabilitation

 Semester 4

-Students will be expected to spend four weeks at the clinic where they have arranged placement.
+Students will be expected to spend a minimum of four weeks (160hrs) at the clinic where they have arranged placement.
 The clinic must be able to provide the necessary work experiences.
 It is expected that students will perform the duties regularly expected of a new graduate with the same experience level.
-This will give students the opportunity to experience clinic life, and then return to school to apply the newly gained knowledge and expertise to their schoolwork.
+This will give students the opportunity to experience clinic life and practice their newly gained knowledge and skills.
+Students are required to review and follow the Placement Manual, which outlines all policies, procedures, expectations, and evaluation processes.
+The manual serves as a reference guide to support students in meeting professional standards and program requirements during placement.

 160 Hours